 See “What are the possible side effects of FERRIPROX?” for more information about side effects.

 What is FERRIPROX?

 FERRIPROX is a prescription medicine used to treat people with thalassemia syndromes who have iron overload from blood transfusions, when current iron removal (chelation) therapy does not work well enough.

-It is not known if FERRIPROX tablets for oral use are safe and effective:
+It is not known if FERRIPROX tablets are safe and effective: